 3 Mins Read

-We created these outrageously delicious cookies somewhat by accident.
+We created these outrageously delicious no-flour cookies somewhat by accident.
 We had a couple of jars of almond butter lying around and we wanted to create a yummy treat that was also fairly healthy.
 After some research and a look around our pantry, we found some inspiration online and voila!

 The cookies are also really easy to make and the ingredient list is short (you will have most of them in your kitchen cupboards/fridge).
 These cookies are totally flourless, which is awesome for all the wheat-free and gluten-free peeps out there.
 They are incredibly fudgy, they are almost like a bar.
 In fact, they would work really well as a sort of indulgent energy bar if you baked them in a square brownie tin.
 They are a great midday pick me up as they are packed with nutritious ingredients including protein-heavy almond butter and vegan ‘eggs’ and they shouldn’t raise your blood sugar levels too much thanks to the low GI oats and coconut sugar.
 They are delicious enough to work as a dessert or sweet treats- kids should LOVE these.

-We had mini dairy-free chocolate chips available, and found that the mini size worked well with the texture of the cookies but if you love your chocolate chips, go for the bigger size.
+We had mini dairy-free chocolate chips available and found that the mini size worked well with the texture of the cookies but if you love your chocolate chips, go for the bigger size.

 Plant-Based, Dairy Free, Gluten Free, Wheat Free, Refined Sugar Free Chocolate Chip Cookies

 Makes 20 -24 cookies

 - 3/4 cup coconut sugar

 - 1 cup almond butter (see note above)

 - 2 vegan eggs (6 natural options here)